cloudarxiv/mps-gpu-plugin/README.md

 !Note: This plugin works only for 1 GPU setup as of now.
 Multiple GPU device setup is under development.

 ## Installation

-You can install our forked version of the NVIDIA device plugin for Kubernetes through our Helm chart as follows:
+Before deploying the plugin, make sure you have a working kubernetes setup.
+Once setup is up and running, you can install our forked version of the NVIDIA device plugin for Kubernetes through our Helm chart as follows:

 ```bashr
 helm install https://github.com/cloudarxiv/mps-gpu-plugin/nvidia-device-plugin-0.13.0.tgz \